Muhomorik/TwitchChatHelper/Readme.md

 **DateTime.Now** is used internally everywhere.

+Tested it on CS channel with 50k+ viewers and it works nice.

 # Workign on #

 - More agents!
 (MailboxProcessor so far, move to Akka.Net when structure is known).